ChokoGroup/Choko-Hack-Automatic-Lists/README.md

 6) Follow the menu options to select the list you just created.

 That's all.

 If you change the roms in `roms/games1A` just delete `games1A.txt` and it will be created again the next time you load the list.

+And you can have up to 12 lists in one folder (from games1A to games2F).

 ## Folder structure